Akwasi Dante Afriyie

 Akwasi Dante Afriyie is a Ghanaian politician and a member of the 2nd Parliament of the 4th Republic of Ghana.
 He served as a member of parliament for the Atwima Mponua Constituency in the Ashanti Region of Ghana.

 Politics

-Akwasi Dante Afriyie took seat firstly during the 1997 Ghanaian general election.
+Afriyie took seat firstly during the 1997 Ghanaian general election.
 In 2000, he won with a majority of 8,153 votes on the ticket of the New Patriotic Party.
 He lost the seat during the 2004 Ghanaian general election to Isaac Kwame Asiamah of NPP.